Hennes & Mauritz (HM) Q1 2026 earnings summary

 Positive reception of spring collections led to improved sales in February and March, with March sales expected to rise 1% in local currencies year-over-year.

-Strategic focus on product, customer experience, and brand, supported by cost control and operational efficiency.
+Strategic focus on product, customer experience, and brand, supported by cost control, organizational simplification, and continued investments in store updates and digital enhancements.

-Sustainability progress includes a 34.6% reduction in Scope 3 emissions in 2025 and increased use of recycled materials, with 32% recycled materials in products for 2025.
+Sustainability progress includes a 34.6% reduction in Scope 3 emissions and increased use of recycled materials, with 32% recycled share and 91% recycled or sustainably sourced materials.

 Financial highlights